-How and when to do a hair mask or vinegar rinse
+How and when to do a hair mask + a vinegar rinse recipe for a healthy scalp

 Before last summer, I had never even heard of a hair mask.
 But I also hadn't figured out my curly hair routine!
 During my apprenticeship at an herb school, my instructor kept talking about hair masks you could make with Devil's club berries or swordfern root and I was intrigued.
 She talked about scalp health, vinegar rinses, and hair growth and I started playing with making my own.
 By far my favorite was an oil hair mask I made from jojoba oil, infused with horsetail, nettle root and swordfern root.
 I loved it so much that I gave some to all my friends to try.
 Looking back, I would have used argan oil for its rich benefits, but I was making a whole crockpot full and jojoba oil is definitely cheaper.
 It does the trick too - I use that mask whenever my hair is dry or frizzy and it always gives my hair a deep condition and soothes my scalp.

 Later in my curly hair journey, I found out about protein masks!
-It didn't sound like something I needed (how do you know if your hair protein is out of whack?!), but when I did a little reading, I started to understand.
+It didn't sound like something I needed (how do you know if your hair protein is out of whack?!), but when I did a little reading, I started to think it might help my hair.
 A protein mask is what you do when your curls (or waves) start to feel flat and lifeless.
 It will add shape and shine, and help to define your curls.
 If you have straight hair, a protein mask can help heal breakage and frizz from hair damage caused by not having enough proteins, giving your locks movement and volume again.

 Now I do a hair mask once every two weeks, alternating between an oil mask and a protein mask to keep my hair healthy and balanced.
-The regular masking plus the orange marmalade curl styler I've been using has made my curls more defined than ever before.
-Just in time for my tiny wedding this summer 😉 I actually did a protein mask a few days before we got married, but I also styled my hair by swimming in the ocean the morning of my wedding.
-It's all about balance y'know?
+The regular masking plus using the cocoa butter conditioner bar has made my curls more defined than ever before.
+Just in time for my mini wedding this summer!
+I actually did a protein mask a few days before we got married, but I also styled my hair by swimming in the ocean the morning of my wedding day.
+It's all about balance y'know? 😉

 Here's my breakdown of how and when to do an oil or protein hair mask.